joehahn/cat-chase-grasshopper/README.md

 The bug's hopping motion is random, with the probability that the bug hops during a turn varying as ~ constant/separation.
-The bug's hop has two components, a random hop of distance of order ~2 in any directon + a systematic hop whose distance is ~1/separation in the direction away from the cat.
+The bug's hop has two components, a random hop whose distance of order ~2 in any directon + a systematic hop whose distance is ~1/separation in the direction away from the cat.

 But before we train the AI to steer the cat, lets play one game of cat-chase-grasshopper